 The Eastside Culture Crawl is a visual art, design and crafts festival.
 It showcases the work of hundreds of local artists at studios across East Vancouver.

 In 2021 the event took place on the weekend of November 12th to 14th as well as on the Thursday to Sunday of November 18th to 21st.
-In 2022 the festival runs from November 17th to 20th.
+In 2022 the festival runs from November 17th to 20th (so for a shorter period of time).

 Eastside Culture Crawl

-Celebrating its 25th anniversary in 2021, the Eastside Culture Crawl is a free event.
+Celebrating its 26th anniversary in 2022, the Eastside Culture Crawl is a free festival.
 It takes place every year in mid-November.
-The festival features the work of local Vancouver-based artists.
+The events feature the work of local Vancouver-based artists.

-The event has grown from its origins in 1997 to include as many as 500 artists and close to 80 venues in Vancouver (although there were fewer venues and just 250 artists in 2020 due to COVID-19).
+The event has grown from its origins in 1997 to include as many as 500 artists and close to 80 venues in Vancouver in recent years.

-In 2020 there were both live and online events.
-In years without global pandemics, each night the public is welcome to explore the various venues and check out the participating artists’ studios.
+The public is normally welcome to explore various venues and check out the participating artists’ studios.
 Art enthusiasts were still able to visit studios in 2020, but, because of COVID-19, they needed to book appointments in advance.
 Many studios also had an expanded digital presence in 2020.
 2021 was similar.

 When and Where is the Culture Crawl?